opcaic/docs/user/user.rst

 planning matches, so that they can be planned continuously.
 The second two formats are **single** and **double elimination** (https://en.wikipedia.org/wiki/Tournament#Knockout) tournaments.
 In such tournaments, the matches are all planned at once, forming an elimination bracket, where the losers are gradually knocked out of the tournament, until there is only the winner left.
 The terms single/double elimination refer to the number of matches a player has to lose to be ultimately eliminated from the tournament.
 The last format available is a **table** tournament.
 In such a tournament, each player plays a match against every other player.
-Players are then ordered based directly by the sum of their score in individual matches.
+Players are then ordered directly by the sum of their score in individual matches.

 Ranking strategy
 --------------------------